seb-m/curve41417.rs/README.md

 ## Notes

 * This code is really experimental and its crypto operations are highly unoptimized, don't use it for anything serious.
-If against any good judgement you use it and blow-up a space rocket I decline any responsability.
+You know the rules, you've been warned.
 * This code is mainly inspired by [TweetNaCl](http://tweetnacl.cr.yp.to/) and [Ed25519](http://ed25519.cr.yp.to/software.html).